Flatpak#

 Tip

-works on the system installation (see the flatpak usage guide), just like apt
+By default, flatpak works on the system installation (see the flatpak usage guide), just like apt, dnf and friends.

-This means that to add repos and install Avogadro using the commands above, or using your distro’s software manager, you may need sudo
+This means that to add repos and install Avogadro using the commands above, or using your distro’s software manager, elevated privileges may be required.

-On the whole it is recommended to do things this way, but it might not always be possible.
+On the whole it is recommended to perform system installation like this, but it might not always be possible.

 flatpak --user install org.openchemistry.Avogadro2